 Additionally, almost all clients could benefit from a residential care model.
 It means that you live at the rehab center.
 You take your meals there, sleep there, and also socialize with peers in recovery.

 It’s an excellent opportunity when you want to immerse yourself in a therapeutic setting.
 Besides that, it’s a good care model when you fear that you might go back to using heroin.
 This is typically the case when you struggle with a severe case of addiction.
 Similarly, peer pressure from other users could contribute to this fear.

 That said, residential care isn’t the only option.
-There’s also a partial hospitalization addiction treatment program.
+There are other addiction treatment programs you can consider, including partial hospitalization or outpatient treatment.
 In this scenario, you remain living at home.
 However, you attend treatment full-time at the rehab center.

 It’s a lot like a day job.
 You have to commit to making it to therapy every day.
 Many people choose to check into a sober living facility at this time.
 It’s an excellent place to start practicing living sober.

 Most importantly, it can remove you from a peer group that could adversely influence you.
 In this way, partial hospitalization is the best of both worlds.

 Typical Care Approaches at an Outpatient Heroin Rehab Program